-- Local Governors are an essential part of the governance arrangements in a CMAT with responsibility for a wide range of functions we need to retain expertise at the local level - Foundation Governors are vital to upholding and developing the Catholic ethos - Chairs of Governors feed into Trust Board decision-making through the Chairs Forum - Decision-making will be at the point closest to delivery appointing those foundation governors and Directors whose role it is to implement the Diocesan Vision.
-The Diocese has set up two companies, St Francis Catholic MAT and St Clare Catholic MAT each with Directors appointed on the basis of their skills, experience and commitment to Catholic education.
-These Boards, in partnership with the Schools Department and the project set up team are now building the MATs in readiness for the first schools joining in March 2022.

-I. Who is responsible for the delivery of the Catholic MAT programme in the Diocese of Hallam?
+- Local Governors are an essential part of the governance arrangements in a CMAT with responsibility for a wide range of functions we need to retain expertise at the local level - Foundation Governors are vital to upholding and developing the Catholic ethos - Chairs of Governors feed into Trust Board decision-making through the Chairs Forum - Decision-making will be at the point closest to delivery - 1.
+Who is responsible for the delivery of the Catholic MAT programme in the Diocese of Hallam?

-The Bishop, through the Diocese of Hallam Trustee, is ultimately accountable for the MAT programme as it is the Bishop who has responsibility for providing school places, for determining the future of diocesan schools and for
+The Bishop, through the Diocese of Hallam Trustee, is ultimately accountable for the MAT programme as it is the Bishop who has responsibility for providing school places, for determining the future of diocesan schools and for appointing those foundation governors and Directors whose role it is to implement the Diocesan Vision.